Telematics Guides | What Do Tachograph Symbols Mean?

 Tachograph symbols are used to record the status of drivers.
 They explain when they’re driving, resting and carrying out other work tasks.

-Continue reading to find out what the different tachograph symbols mean, or click below to help you find the right system for the right price to see how your fleet telematics can help with monitoring driver hours, fuel efficiency and more
+Continue reading to find out what different tachograph symbols mean, or click below to find the right system for the right price and see how fleet telematics can help with monitoring driver hours, fuel efficiency and more.

 Knowing the meaning of the different tacho symbols is a vital part of a fleet manager’s job.
 The purpose of tachos is to ensure that drivers don’t exceed their regulated work hours.
 Understanding the symbols and using tachograph analysis helps ensure this doesn’t happen.